ArgyropoulosTh/ArgyropoulosTh/README.md

 ##  About Me

 Mechanical and Biomedical Engineer specializing in the design, development, and validation of medical and IoT devices.
 Experienced in multidisciplinary collaboration with clinicians and engineers to deliver manufacturable, regulation-ready solutions.
+Designing next-generation medical and wearable devices from concept to validation.

 ---